The Trouble with Pier

 In silence, Pier’s mother turned back to her youngest.

-Alexandra saw her chance: “Why don’t we all go to the mall?”
+Alexandra finally saw her chance, “Why don’t we skip Sears and go shopping at the mall?”